keitheous/oo_practice/README.md

 * students
 * an *add_participant* method that accepts a *member* attribute.
 If the member is Coach, add them to the coach list.
 Alternatively, if the member is a Student, add them to the students list.
 * a *print_details* method to output the the details of the workshop.
+* Create a method to print the workshop details, a method to print out the students and one to print out the coaches.
+Call these from print_details.
+Make sure that these methods cannot be invoked from outside the class.

 Below is the expected behavior we are expecting:
 ```